Archdiocese of Indianapolis: Early mission (1675–1834)

 The origins of the Catholic mission churches in the area that is now Indiana date to the late seventeenth century, when the Catholic parishes in the area were under the authority of the Diocese of Quebec.
 French Jesuit missionaries first arrived in the region of present-day Vincennes, around 1675.
 The first Catholic church at Vincennes was established around 1732 as Saint Francis Xavier.
-Reverend Sebastian Louis Meurin, the first resident priest, arrived in May 1748.
+Sebastian Louis Meurin, the first resident priest, arrived in May 1748.
 The parish's earliest records date from April 21, 1749.

 Following Meurin's departure from Vincennes in 1753, several itinerant priests visited the Catholic parish, including Pierre Gibault, who served as resident priest at Saint Francis Xavier from 1785 to 1789.
 In these early years, the Catholic communities in the area experienced hardships during the American Revolution, conflicts with Native Americans, and suffered from epidemics that swept through the frontier.
 They also lacked financial resources and sufficient priests.

-On November 6, 1789, Pope Pius VI erected the Diocese of Baltimore, the first Catholic diocese in the United States, including present day Indiana.
-The pope named John Carroll as the first bishop of Baltimore.
-In 1791, Carroll sent Benedict Flaget to Vincennes succeed Gibault at Saint Francis Xavier Parish.
-Arriving in 1792, Flaget opened a school and held classes at Saint Francis Xavier before he was recalled to Baltimore in 1795.
-John Francis Rivet, who was sent to Vincennes in 1796 as Flaget's successor, received an annual teacher's salary of $200 from the U.S. Congress, making him the first public school teacher in the Northwest Territory.

-In 1808, Pope Pius VII divided the Catholic churches in the United States and its territories into five dioceses.
-The Catholic parishes in the northwest territories came under the jurisdiction of the Diocese of Bardstown, with Flaget appointed as its first bishop.
-In 1832, Flaget and Bishop Joseph Rosati, the first bishop of the Diocese of Saint Louis, petitioned the Vatican to name Simon Bruté de Rémur as the first bishop of a new diocese in the State of Indiana.
+In 1832, Joseph Rosati, the first bishop of the Diocese of Saint Louis, petitioned the Vatican to name Simon Bruté de Rémur as the first bishop of a new diocese in the State of Indiana.